Applying for a placard in person

 -- No fees are associated with the issuance of handicap placard(s).

 When you apply for a handicap placard, you may also desire a handicap license plate.
 To obtain the license plate, you must indicate this information on the application form.
 You are entitled to either two placards or one placard and a set of license plates.
-If you indicate on the form that you wish to be issued license plates, then the pink copy of the application form will be given back to you.
+If you indicate on the form that you wish to be issued license plates, a copy of the application will be given back to you.
 Effective July 1, 2009, the set of plates can also include plates for motorcycle,car or truck.
 Effective July 1, 2009, the set of plates can be as many as need for all the vehicles you own(including motorcycles.
 Present the copy to your local county treasurer's office where license plates are issued.
 The county treasurer's office will issue the appropriate license plates.
 As with standard license plates, there is a fee for handicap plates.